 Inflation concerns following the financial crisis.
-Even in the initial stages of recovery from the deep recession, when the unemployment rate hovered around 10 percent, there were concerns about risks of inflation.
-From a Keynesian perspective, there were worries the high deficit spending and high debt would generate accelerating growth in aggregate demand that would push up wages and inflation.
-The monetarist concern was that the surge in money supply stemming from the Fed's unconventional QEs ballooning balance sheet and sustained zero interest rates would lead to higher inflation.

-Soaring deficits had pushed government debt to 91% percent, the highest since World War II (figure 15).
-Moreover, longer-term projections pointed toward ever-rising increases in government debt-to-GDP ratios, reflecting the aging population and higher costs of Medicare and Medicaid which raised the sensitivity of government debt service costs to Fed policies and interest rates.
+Even in the initial stages of recovery from the deep recession, when the unemployment rate hovered around 10 percent, there were concerns that the surge in money supply stemming from the Fed's unconventional QEs ballooning balance sheet and sustained zero interest rates would lead to higher inflation.
+At the same time, soaring deficits were a worry.
+Government debt rose to 91% percent of GDP, the highest since World War II (figure 15), and the Congressional Budget Office forecast significant further in rises in in its long-run projections (CBO 2010), reflecting the aging population and higher costs of Medicare and Medicaid.

 Why didn't inflation rise?
 In the decade of sustained economic expansion that followed the GFC, inflation remained low and fears of rising inflation dissipated.
-By decade-end, with the unemployment rate at a 50-year low, the Fed expressed concern that inflation was too low.
-Numerous factors explain the constrained inflation.
-The primary reason inflation stayed low is that the unprecedented monetary easing, including the Fed's massive balance sheet and sustained zero interest rates, and the record deficit spending, failed to stimulate any sustained acceleration in aggregate demand (Levy 2017).
-This constrained product pricing and wages.
-The Fed's massive QEs and ballooned balance sheet were held largely as excess reserves by commercial banks, and had little if any influence on broader money growth, credit lending or aggregate demand.
+By decade-end, with the unemployment rate at a 50-year low, the Fed expressed concern that inflation was too low (Powell 2019).
+Numerous factors may explain the constrained inflation.
+The primary reason why inflation stayed low is that the unprecedented monetary easing, including the Fed's massive balance sheet and sustained zero interest rates, and the record deficit spending, did not stimulate any sustained acceleration in aggregate demand (Levy 2017).
+This constrained excess demand and product pricing and wages.

+The monetary base (MB)-bank reserves plus currency--grew over 100% in response to the Fed's QEI and 25% with QEII and QEIII, but M2 growth picked up only modestly and temporarily in response to QEI and then decelerated significantly (figure 16).
 In effect, the Fed's QEs increased the supply of bank reserves, but banks increased their demand for reserves rather than providing credit to the economy.
-The Fed's zero interest rates also had little impact on the demand or supply of credit.

-The monetary base (MB)-bank reserves plus currency--grew over 100% in response to QEI and 25% with QEII and QEIII, but M2 growth picked up only modestly and temporarily in response to QEI and then decelerated significantly (figure 16).
+There was little if any influence on broader money growth, credit lending or aggregate demand.
 Thus, the money multiplier (M2/MB), the relationship between the Fed's high-powered money and broader money supply, collapsed (figure 17).
-At the same time, money velocity (NGDP/M2) receded as the demand for money rose as an adjustment to lower interest rates14.
-The economic responses to the 2009 fiscal stimulus was also disappointing.
+At the same time, money velocity (NGDP/M2) receded as the demand for money rose as an adjustment to lower interest rates.
+The economic responses to the 2009 fiscal stimulus was also modest.
 Some observers attributed the lackluster response to the poor structure of the fiscal initiatives within the ARJA (Feldstein 2011).